How Fintech NBFCs are Revolutionising Lending and Access to Formal Credit in India

 Kinara Capital is creating financial inclusion by bridging the lending gap in India and has disbursed over INR 3000 crores across 70,000+ loans to over 45,000 customers in 90+ urban, peri-urban and rural locations in India, leading to an incremental income generation of INR 700 crores for the small business entrepreneurs.

 This heightened access to formal credit is driving financial inclusivity throughout India.
-The digital loan market is said to increase from $100 billion in 2019 to $350 billion in 2023.
+The digital lending market is said to increase from $100 billion in 2019 to $350 billion in 2023.
 NBFC partnership with Fintech companies is crafting the online banking future and is, in the process, serving India’s underserved customers and MSMEs.
 In this way, by offering loans to smaller borrowers they are able to provide for bank-excluded customers with supportive and efficient digital financial services and bolster India’s economy.

 You may also like